Decades of an intense career kept me buried in a shallow knowledge trough a mile wide and an inch deep.

-At first I was disappointed.
+At first, I was disappointed.
 I’d hoped he’d provide tips on how best to replicate his renowned dishes at home.

 My culinary memories reveal a lifetime of cooking high crimes and misdemeanors.
 Short-cuts taken at the stove.
 Forgotten ingredients.
 Knives not sharpened.
 Over-cooking.
 Under-cooking.
 Not placing the top on the blender before pushing the start button.
-And what remains for me the final frontier: plating.
+And what remains for me as the final frontier: plating.

 After all, isn’t living in the details what I now crave?

 Am I Running My Life In The Same Imperfect Way I Run My Kitchen?

 I’ve no expectation my version of lemon-brined fried chicken and smoked salmon crisps will remotely taste like Keller’s dish.
 Keller isn’t guaranteeing any such outcome.
 He’s interested in adherence to the steps that lead to good outcomes.